-Open the workbook > Click the 'Enable' button on the XLTools ribbon.
+Open the workbook > Click the 'Enable' button on XLTools ribbon.

-3. Immediately a new folder 'WorkbookName_Revisions' will automatically appear at the same destination as your workbook.
+3. Immediately a new folder 'WorkbookName_Revisions' will automatically appear at the same destination folder as your workbook.
 This is the Git repository that stores all committed versions.

-- When you have made changes to the code and want to commit the version, first, save the project.
+- When you have made changes to the script and want to commit the version, first, save the project.

-- Click 'Commit Changes' on the XLTools tab > A dialogue box will open.
+- Click 'Commit Changes' on XLTools tab > A dialogue box will open.

 - Add a descriptive comment to tell the versions apart > OK.

 Note: the version is committed only via the 'Commit Changes' button.
-If you simply save the VBA project, the version is not committed to history.
+If you simply save the VBA project, the version is not committed to Change Log.

-How to preview changes to the VBA script before commit
+How to preview and diff changes to VBA code before commit

-- The current and the newer versions of the script display side by side.
-Changes in code are highlighted.
+- The current and the newer versions of VBA script display next to each other.
+Changes in code are highlighted line by line.

-- Click OK to commit this new version, or Cancel to go back to editing.
+- Review the result > Click OK to commit this new version, or Cancel to go back to editing.

-How to view the history and compare versions of the macro
+How to open Change Log and compare versions of a macro

-- Click the ‘Show History’ button > A list with all versions displays comments, author and exact time of commit.
+- Click the 'Change Log' button > A list with all versions displays comments, author and exact time of commit.

-- Click ‘Show Changes’ > The older and the newer versions display side by side, changes in code are highlighted.
+- The older and the newer versions display side by side, changes in code are highlighted.

-How to restore and roll back to a previous version of a macro
+How to restore and roll back to a previous version of Excel macro

-- Click the ‘Show History’ button > Double click on the VBA module you want to restore from the history.
+- Click the 'Change Log' button > Double click on the VBA module you want to restore from the history.

 - Copy the code from the window > Open the macro for editing > Paste the code to the VBA module.

-How to use Version Control to track changes in Excel sheets
+How to use Version Control to track changes in Excel workbooks